-The episode includes prenatal care, labor and delivery, and postpartum care as follows:
+The episode includes prenatal care, labor and delivery, postpartum care, and pediatric care as follows:

+- Fee-for-service with retrospective reconciliation initially - The workgroup recommends moving toward a prospective payment model with retrospective reconciliation as a first step for the obstetric community - Risk adjustment based on patient-specific factors including opioid use disorder - Triggered at delivery to begin 270 days prior to delivery and ending 84 days (3 months) post delivery for the gestational parent and 30 days post delivery for the baby - Including prenatal care, labor and delivery, postpartum services for both facility and professional services, and pediatric care - Exclude anesthesia, insertion of contraceptive device, contraceptive device, genetic testing - Obstetric care provider or group is the accountable entity

+• Exclusion criteria for gestational parent and newborn:

-- Fee-for-service with retrospective reconciliation initially - The workgroup recommends moving toward a prospective payment model with retrospective reconciliation as a first step for the obstetric community - Risk adjustment based on patient-specific factors - Triggered at delivery to begin 270 days prior to delivery and ending 84 days (3 months) post delivery - The workgroup's ideal is to implement a perinatal bundle that will last 365 days (12 months) post-delivery (total 635 days) that also includes pediatric care for 12 months.
-If and when Medicaid extension to 12 months occurs, this bundle should extend to 12 months postpartum.
-Pediatric care should be family-centered. - Including prenatal care, labor and delivery, postpartum services for both facility and professional services - Exclude anesthesia, insertion of contraceptive device, contraceptive device, genetic testing, and pediatric services - Obstetric care provider or group is the accountable entity - Exclusion criteria: - o Incomplete claims within episode time - o Age: younger than 16, older than 40 - o Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 days prior to or after episode window as determined by the payer or purchaser based on high-cost claims.
-See Appendix D for Exclusion criteria examples.
-The workgroup does not recommend basing exclusion criteria on behavioral health diagnoses including substance use disorder or drug use and/or ≤45 body mass index (BMI) at the first prenatal visit. - Death within episode window - All services not explicitly addressed in the bundle should be discussed during contracting. - Cost of care should be tracked but is not a quality metric.
+- o Incomplete claims within episode time - o Age: younger than 16, older than 40 - o Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 days prior to or after episode window as determined by the payer or purchaser based on high-cost claims.
+See Appendix E for Exclusion criteria examples.
+The workgroup does not recommend basing exclusion criteria on behavioral health diagnoses including substance use disorder or drug use and/or ≤45 body mass index (BMI) at the first prenatal visit. - o Gestational parent or newborn death within episode window - Major congenital anomalies as outlined by the Centers for Disease Control and Prevention www.cdc.gov/ncbddd/birthdefects/surveillancemanual/chapters/chapter-1/chapter1-4.html - Twins or higher order multiples

+Services excluded from episode payment:

+- Pediatric trauma in the first 30 days - Pediatric diagnoses unrelated to labor and delivery - Other services not explicitly addressed in the episode should be discussed during contracting - Cost of care should be tracked but is not a quality metric

-See Appendix E for included services and coding.
+See Appendix F for included services and coding.